 This fee covers the legal process when a birth parent is placing a child for adoption through a private agency, even when the child is under the jurisdiction of the dependency court, as long as no final judgement of termination of parental rights has been entered, resulting in removing the child from foster care and placing into an adoptive home.
-(This fee is due at time of match acceptance and is non-refundable.)
+(This fee is due at time of match acceptance, is non-refundable, and does not roll over to a subsequent match.)